kaityo256/mc/ising_sw/README.md

 ## Details

 The source code contains both single-flip and cluster algorithms.
-`make` produces two executables, single and cluster which are single-flip and cluster updates, respectively.
+`make` produces two executable files, single and cluster which are single-flip and cluster updates, respectively.

 `make run` gives you two results, single.dat and cluster.dat.